cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-and-Authorizing-Users-via-keycloak.md

 # Authenticating and Authorizing Users via Keycloak

+** ⚠️ Most of this documentation is for keycloak <v20

 ## Introduction

 The cBioPortal includes support for Keycloak authentication.
 Keycloak can function as an Identity Provider (IDP) for cBioPortal.